 With Mediamarkt.de, another player has recently been added.
 On the online marketplace, traders can sell their products for €39 per month and a category-dependent sales commission.
 There are also several conditions attached to the sale: sellers must have a company headquarters and a bank account in the EU, German-speaking customer service and very good accessibility as well as an EAN for all products.

 What once started in 1995 as a digital flea market and auction house for private and used items has now become a commercial sales platform.
 It is still possible to post items for auction, but for professional sellers, posting at a fixed price is more interesting.
 In addition, price suggestions can be activated.
 The variety of products offered is extremely large - from furniture and jewellery to vehicles and care products, almost everything can be found here.
 The costs incurred by commercial traders depend on the choice of eBay package and the product category selected.
 For example, a commercial eBay shop can be booked from €32.95 per month and additional sales commissions of between 5 and 14% are due.

-Amazon is the online giant when it comes to digital marketplaces.
+Amazon is the online giant when it comes to online marketplaces.
 The platform, which began in 1994 with the online shipping of books, is now an online marketplace and product search engine in one.
-People who are willing to buy usually search on Amazon first when they are interested in a certain product.
+People willing to buy usually search first on Amazon when they are interested in a particular product.
 Amazon has a large reach and can record up to 30 million unique visits per month - in Germany alone.
 The giant pays well for this: if you want to sell more than 40 items per month, a monthly basic fee of 39€ is due.
 In addition, there are sales fees of between 7 and 15%.
-If you want to use the FBA service and have your goods shipped by Amazon, additional fees apply.
+If you want to use the FBA service and have your goods shipped by Amazon, additional fees apply.ds shipped by Amazon, additional fees apply.